 The 2024 March of the Living will take place from approximately from May 5 - May 10.

 YOU CAN BE THERE, along with over 10,000 participants who will be part of this historic event.
 As a proud Marcher, your experience will be in direct contrast to the tragic fate of hundreds of thousands of Jews and others, who were forced by the Nazis to take part in the infamous death Marches, across vast expanses of European terrain, under the harshest of conditions.
 This time, however, there will be a difference.
 It will be a March of the Living among thousands, marching shoulder to shoulder.

 You will participate in a memorial service at one of the gas chambers/crematoria, in Birkenau, which will conclude with the singing of Hatikvah, reaffirming Am Yisrael Chai – The Jewish People Live.
-From Poland, you will fly to Israel to join the entire Jewish community in celebrating Yom Ha’atzmaut, Israel’s 68th Independence Day, on May 12th.
-You will participate in a week of unforgettable experiences.
+From Poland, you will fly to Israel to join the entire Jewish community in celebrating Yom Ha’atzmaut, Israel’s 70th Independence Day.

 The March of the Living to Poland and Israel will cause you to encounter both the richness and anguish of our past and the hope for our future.